lxly9/progression-respun/README.md

   - Updated Woodland Mansion
     - Unlike other Structure Mods no Trial Spawners
     - Mansion Keys are needed to open locked door to treasury
-  - More tutorial builds → guide for beacon, wither, etc.
+  - More in-world tutorial builds → guide for beacon, wither, etc.

 - End Platform spawns in Outer End
-- Smithing templates only break upon use, can be repaired in anvil
+- **?** Smithing templates only break upon use, can be repaired in anvil
 - All ice blocks melt in the Nether
 - Banners as capes
   - applied at smithing table or put into chestplate?
-- no damage to your own pets
 - Horses begin slow, then sprint

 ### Done